essanousy/jToggler/README.md

 For using labels add to input data-attribute: `data-jtlabel="Your text label"`.
 If You need changeable label add `data-jtlabel-success="Toggler on label"`.

 If You want to use three-state toggler just add `data-jtmulti-state` attribute to checkbox.
-If You want use it with disabled add *disabled* attribute to checkbox.
+If You want use it with disabled add *disabled* attribute to checkbox. for Multistate : To specify wich State you want add `data-jtmulti-index='2'` for exemple

 If you add new toggler to DOM you must run init() to reinit items.